-- Phototherapy (Light therapy): Light therapy can be used in cases when topical treatments don’t help and those who have frequent flares-ups.
+- Phototherapy (Light therapy): Light therapy can be used in cases when topical treatments don’t help and in those who have frequent flare-ups.
 Light therapy involves exposing the skin to controlled amounts of natural sunlight or artificial ultraviolet A (UVA) and ultraviolet B (UVB).

 There are five different types of eczema:

 - Atopic dermatitis: It is the most common type of eczema.
 Hence, eczema is often called atopic dermatitis.
 The skin is extremely sensitive to certain substances.